koknat/dif/README.md

        -diff              Shortcut for '-difftool diff'

     Other options:
-       -gold              When used with one filename (file.extension), assumes that 2nd file will be file.golden.extension When used with multiple filenames (file.extension), it runs dif multiple times, once for each of the pairs.
+       -gold              When used with one filename (file.extension), assumes that 2nd file will be file.golden.extension When used with multiple filenames (file.extension), it runs dif multiple times, once for each of the pairs
                           This option is useful when doing regressions against golden files

-       -dir2 <dir>        For each input file specified, run 'cdif' on the file in the current directory against the file in the specified directory
+       -dir2 <dir>        For each input file specified, run 'dif' on the file in the current directory against the file in the specified directory For example:
-                          For example:
                               dif file1 file2 file3 -dir ..
                           will run: